About the review

 - What are the ear, nose and throat manifestations of physical abuse or fabricated or induced illness?

-The implications for practice and research, and other useful references are included in the review.
+The key evidence statements, research implications and other useful references are included in the review.

-- Some children presenting with asphyxia may have no overt symptoms; those that were symptomatic included altered skin colour, respiratory distress, altered heart rate, and a possible history of Apparent Life Threatening Events.
+- Some young children presenting with asphyxia may have no overt symptoms; those that were symptomatic included altered skin colour, respiratory distress, altered heart rate, and a possible history of Apparent Life-Threatening Events (ALTE)

 Disclaimer: This is a summary of the systematic review findings up to the date of our most recent literature search.
 If you have a specific clinical case, we strongly recommend you read all of the relevant references as cited and look for additional material published outside our search dates